Jewellery Allergy and Jewellery For Sensitive Skin

 - Purity – A platinum ring is 95% pure

 - Its weight – Platinum weighs more than other precious metals and when multiplied by the market price it works out more expensive than, for example gold.

 Palladium has recently hit record high prices on the markets.
-Once the preserve of the clients seeking a cheaper alternative to gold and platinum, it is now competing with them for price at the top of the market in metal prices.
-At the time of writing, Palladium prices have soared, and it is now on a par with gold prices and above the price of platinum.
+Once the preserve of the clients seeking a cheaper alternative to gold and platinum.
+It is now competing with them for price at the top of the market in metal prices.
+At the time of writing, Palladium prices have soared.
+It is now on a par with gold prices and above the price of platinum.